blues/app-accelerators/62-construction-site-environmental-noise-exposure-monitor/README.md

 **Expected steady-state cadence.** A freshly deployed unit on a quiet morning should generate two `env_summary.qo` events per hour (one every 30 minutes at default settings) and zero `env_alert.qo` events.
 In practice, a working construction site will generate occasional `db_a_high` alerts when heavy equipment operates near the sensor and occasional `pm25_high` alerts during active cutting, grinding, or sweeping operations.

+**Notehub verification.** After first power-on, the device claims itself to the project on its first cellular session (~1–2 minutes).
+On the Notehub dashboard, Devices page, you should see your Notecard appear with a device name (defaulting to the Notecard's serial number).
+Within 30 minutes, the first `env_summary.qo` note appears in the Events table.
+Click on it to inspect the JSON payload — verify that `pm25_avg`, `pm10_avg`, `db_a_avg` are present and non-zero, and that `lat`/`lon` are non-zero if the device has GPS sky view. `location_valid: false` on the first few summaries is normal; it becomes `true` after the GNSS acquires a fresh fix at the current site.

 **First-light sanity check — two phases.**

 **Phase 1: USB bench (boot and I²C validation).** Connect the Notecarrier CX to a computer via USB-C, with no LiPo connected.
-In USB mode the Cygnet stays powered continuously; `card.attn` cannot cut the host rail because there is no ATTN-controlled LiPo path. `setup()` executes exactly **once**, running one full sample cycle including the 30-second PM warm-up.
-Because `NotePayloadSaveAndSleep` cannot cut host power in USB-only mode, it returns without sleeping and `loop()` takes over. `loop()` delays for the remaining interval (approximately `sample_interval_sec` minus the active-cycle time), re-applies any changed config, and runs another full sample cycle — repeating indefinitely, producing periodic data without any wiring changes.
-Expect to see in the debug serial output from `setup()`: Notecard I²C init, `hub.set`, `note.template`, `env.get` requests, a `card.location` attempt, PM warm-up and sensor reads, and sound-level ADC samples.
-By default you will **not** see a summary `note.add` after the first cycle: the report countdown is initialised to 1800 seconds (30 minutes) and is decremented after a single cycle.
-After approximately six cycles (~30 minutes of `loop()` iterations), the report countdown fires and an `env_summary.qo` note is queued.
-An alert `note.add` to `env_alert.qo` will only appear if a threshold is tripped during a sample — which does not happen under normal lab conditions.
-To verify an alert path in USB mode: push `pm25_alert_ug_m3` to `1.0` in the Fleet environment variables, then wait for the Notecard to complete an **inbound sync** from Notehub — this is when the updated value is delivered to the Notecard's local environment store.
-Environment variable changes made in Notehub are not present on the device until after that sync; a reboot alone does not guarantee the new value has arrived.
-You can monitor sync status on the Notehub device page, or shorten the wait by issuing `{"req":"hub.sync"}` from the Notecard's in-browser serial terminal to force an immediate sync.
-Once the inbound sync has completed, the next `loop()` iteration calls `fetchEnvOverrides()` and picks up the updated value automatically — no power-cycle is required.
-The following sample cycle fires a `pm25_high` `env_alert.qo` note (visible in Notehub within a cellular session establishment window).
-Power-cycling the Cygnet (unplugging and replugging USB-C) is optional; `fetchEnvOverrides()` runs at the top of every loop cycle.
+In USB mode the Cygnet stays powered continuously; `card.attn` cannot cut the host rail because there is no ATTN-controlled LiPo path. `setup()` executes once, running one full sample cycle including the 30-second PM warm-up.
+Because `NotePayloadSaveAndSleep` cannot cut host power in USB-only mode, it returns without sleeping and `loop()` takes over. `loop()` repeats indefinitely, delaying between cycles and executing fresh sample cycles without any re-flashing.
+Open the serial monitor (115200 baud) to watch debug output.
+Expect to see: Notecard I²C init, `hub.set`, `note.template`, `env.get` requests, PM warm-up and sensor reads, and sound-level ADC samples.
+By default you will **not** see a summary `note.add` after the first cycle — the report countdown initialises to 1800 seconds (30 minutes).
+After approximately six cycles (~30 minutes of elapsed wall-clock time), the countdown fires and an `env_summary.qo` note is queued.
+To verify the alert path: (a) Set `pm25_alert_ug_m3` to `1.0` in Notehub Fleet Environment Variables; (b) Wait for the device's next inbound sync (~30 min default, or force one with `{"req":"hub.sync"}` in the in-browser serial terminal); (c) The next sample cycle fires `pm25_high` immediately.
+Reset the variable to `35.0` afterward.

 **Phase 2: LiPo/solar (repeated-sampling validation).** Disconnect USB-C. Wire the Sunny Buddy LOAD to the Notecarrier CX LiPo JST and connect a charged LiPo (see §4 power chain).
 On Notecarrier CX, ATTN-controlled sleep is already wired to the Cygnet host power rail — no additional wiring is required.
 The host now wakes every `sample_interval_sec` (default 5 minutes), runs one full `setup()` sample cycle, saves state, and sleeps.
 Expect `env_summary.qo` to appear in Notehub approximately 30 minutes after first power-on (six 5-minute cycles).
 If the countdown fires but no note appears, check `hub.status` in the Notehub in-browser terminal for any cellular registration errors.